 Consultant acute medicine, Mersey and West Lancashire Teaching Hospitals NHS Trust

-Dr Ragit Varia is a consultant in acute medicine at Whiston Hospital in Mersey and West Lancashire Teaching Hospitals NHS Trust.
-He is the trust fluid and acute kidney injury lead, as well as the same day emergency care (SDEC) lead.
-Ragit has the role of medical lead for the Urgent Cancer Care Programme with the Cheshire & Merseyside Cancer Alliance, leading on their cancer SDEC.
-He is also a content lead for the RCP Medical Care – Driving Change Programme, as well as the current president elect of the Society for Acute Medicine (SAM) council.
+Dr Ragit Varia is president elect of the Society for Acute Medicine.
+He is a consultant in acute medicine at Whiston Hospital, Mersey and West Lancashire Teaching Hospitals NHS Trust.
+Ragit is the trust lead for acute kidney injury (AKI) and same day emergency care (SDEC), as well as medical lead for the Urgent Cancer Care Programme with the Cheshire and Merseyside Cancer Alliance, leading on their cancer SDEC.
+He also works as urgent and emergency care content lead for RCP Improvement.

 Dr Ragit Varia FRCPConsultant acute medicine, Mersey and West Lancashire Teaching Hospitals NHS Trust